Big Lots' $707.5M Chapter 11 Converts to Chapter 7 After Gordon Brothers Sale

 Who is the claims agent for Big Lots?

-Kroll Restructuring Administration LLC serves as the claims and noticing agent.
-The firm maintains the official claims register and distributes case notifications to creditors and parties in interest.
+Kroll Restructuring Administration LLC serves as the claims and noticing agent and maintains the official claims register.
+The conversion order directed claims-agent handoff and records-turnover mechanics as administration shifted to chapter 7 trustee Alfred T. Giuliano.